-Publishers and advertisers should consider working with a performance-based metrics platform to overcome any obstacles this iOS update causes.
+Publishers and advertisers should consider working with a platform that offers the option of working with performance-based metrics, like Jeeng, to overcome any obstacles this iOS update causes.
 These types of platforms grant the ability to track actual user behavior, as they use a CPC model instead of a CPM.
 Impressions become insignificant — performance is the goal.

 Without tracking, the emphasis turns to providing relevant ad content aligned with the users’ interests.
 In other words, advertising is about to get much more interesting.

 Evidently, this move toward greater user privacy isn’t slowing down any time soon.
 That’s why it’s so important for advertisers to work with publishers using an email monetization solution, and keep building those first-party relationships.